frzhen/Vue3-TS-CompAPI-Vite-Test/README.md

       - `watchEffect` automatically watches for changes to any state changes (`watch` must be provided with a variable to watch);
       - `watch` provides access to the current and previous values.
     - [Article: Vue 3 Composition API - watch and watchEffect](https://www.thisdot.co/blog/vue-3-composition-api-watch-and-watcheffect)
+    > For the most of the cases, `watch` and `watchEffect` have the same functionality, however, watch gives you more control and more readability, but too verbose, while watchEffect are simpler with less code.
+In this project, we chose simplicity over readability.
   - #### Composable:
 - TypeScript:
   - Type constraint;